annadmitrieva/controlled_simplification_ru/README.md

 # controlled_simplification_ru

-This repository containes code and supplementary materials for the paper "Automatic text simplification of Russian texts using control tokens" to appear in the SlavNLP-2023 workshop proceedings.
+This repository contains code and supplementary materials for the paper "Automatic text simplification of Russian texts using control tokens" to appear in the SlavNLP-2023 workshop proceedings.

 Best mBART model checkpoints can be downloaded from here: https://disk.yandex.com/d/cubPTzFsIFtvxg.

-In the /data folder you can find lists of ids of sentence pairs from various datasets mentioned in the paper.
-Using these ids and the information about whether the source and target sentences were swapped (the reversed order), it is possible to construct a dataset identical to the one that was used in the paper.
+In the /data folder, you can find lists of ids of sentence pairs from various datasets mentioned in the paper.
+Using these ids and the information about whether the source and target sentences were swapped (the reversed order), it is possible to construct a dataset identical to the one used in the paper.

-The /scripts folder containes the scripts that were used to add control tokens.
-The finetuning process for all models was pretty generic. mBART models were finetuned with the RuSimpleSentEval's basic solution scripts: https://github.com/dialogue-evaluation/RuSimpleSentEval.
+The /scripts folder contains the scripts used to add control tokens.
+The finetuning process for all models was pretty generic. mBART models were finetuned with RuSimpleSentEval's basic solution scripts: https://github.com/dialogue-evaluation/RuSimpleSentEval.
 T5 models were finetuned similarly to the currently unaccessible scripts for T5 finetuning (https://gist.github.com/avidale/4de1454bf41822dc862fddbd779d4cc6), which are similar to the example solution from this post: https://habr.com/ru/post/564916/, and the inference process was similar to this demo: https://gist.github.com/avidale/dd74f81bbb7e3b57de474b5fb4ca4bd7.